-Gooseberries are low-growing deciduous shrubs that reach three to six feet in height and have thorny stems.
-They can be used in home gardens and landscapes, and are grown commercially for their fruit, which is fresh-frozen or processed for use in jams and pies.
-Gooseberries contain several minerals and are high in vitamins A, B and C. They're available in green, yellow, red or pink-colored fruit and, unlike currants, are borne singly.
-Gooseberry fruit may have fine hairs.
+Gooseberries are low-growing deciduous shrubs that reach three to six feet in height, have thorny stems and produce small fruit which is fresh-frozen or processed for use in jams and pies.
+They can be grown in home gardens and as landscaping features.
+Gooseberry fruits come in a variety of colors, including green, yellow, red or pink and may or may not have fine hairs.

-Gooseberries are winter hardy, growing in USDA Hardiness zones three to five.
-Native species are found in northern parts of North America, and will grow at elevations up to 10,000 feet.
-Consequently, they perform better when they're provided some shade, as they may defoliate if temperatures exceed 86 degrees Fahrenheit for an extended duration.
-Use mulch to moderate soil temperature fluctuations.
-Gooseberries can tolerate warmer temperatures than currants.
+Gooseberries are winter hardy in USDA Hardiness zones three to five.
+Native species are found in northern parts of North America, and will grow at elevations up to 10,000 feet, consequently, they perform better when they're provided some shade and may defoliate if temperatures exceed 86 degrees Fahrenheit for an extended duration.
+The use of mulch will moderate soil temperature fluctuations in warmer environments

-Gooseberries do best in fertile, loamy soil that has good drainage.
-Optimum pH is 6.2 to 6.5, but they tolerate 5.5 to 7.0.
+Optimum growing conditions include fertile, loamy soil that has good drainage and do best in a soil with a pH of 6.2 to 6.5, but will tolerate 5.5 to 7.0.
 At a higher pH, the fruit quantity may be limited, but the plants can still be used for landscaping.
 Gooseberries do best in cool temperatures with full sun.

 - Shade Tree Borers

 - Trees and Shrubs for Mountain Areas

 - Mulches for Home Grounds